 While allowing computers to make judgments is some way off, there are quick wins to be had around automation, such as having an IT programmer streamline rudimentary tasks.
-G+T has made an equity investment in a start-up law firm called LegalVision, which aims to provide cheap legal services for small
+G+T has made an equity investment in a start-up law firm called LegalVision, which aims to provide cheap legal services for small and medium businesses.

 The two companies staged a 24-hour legal "hackathon" for one of G+T's clients - Westpac, the Australian bank.
 Programmers at LegalVision, working with G+T and Westpac's lawyers, worked on finding solutions to technical problems that Westpac's legal team faced.
-The hackmixing lawyers and technologists.
+The hackathon was "non-hierarchical", the firm says, mixing lawyers and technologists.